alexpearce/home/index.md

 permalink: /
 ---

-I am physicist and a coder.
+I am a physicist and a coder.
 I spend a lot of time writing computer programs that try to answer questions about data.

 I work as a member of the research staff at CERN on the [LHCb